alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 You see the point?

-You would therefore struggle with
+You would therefore struggle with:
 * packaging
 * testing both of two releases for every deployment even if a new feature doesn't impact the deprecated version
 * removing, add new releases in the same source code,... and loosing your mind.